anshu-patra/pacemaker_semicustom_design/README.md

 🙏 **Acknowledgments**

-IIITK VLSI Lab for infrastructure and tool access Cadence Design Systems for EDA tools
+IIITK VLSI Lab and C2S program for infrastructure and tool access

+Cadence Design Systems for EDA tools

 TSMC for 180nm technology library

 Inspired by bio-inspired computing and cardiac physiology research

 📸 **Gallery**